North Carolina State University: Student government

 Founded in 1921, NC State Student Government is a student-run organization that serves as the official voice of the student body and attempts to better the student experience at the university.
 Both a governing body and an advocacy group, Student Government is involved in policy-making, adjudication, programming, advocating, community service, and countless other activities.
 The organization is a clearinghouse for concerns from students and answers from administrators.
 The organization also is responsible for distributing a portion of the fees it receives to student organizations in a process known as appropriations.
 Student organizations must be registered through Student Involvement to become eligible for appropriations.

-Student Government Structure

-The student government at NC State is composed of three branches and headed by four student body officers (SBOs).
-The Student Body President heads the executive branch.
-The president executes policy passed by the senate and is a member of the NC State Board of Trustees.
-The president runs for office and serves with a Student Body Vice President, who assumes the presidency if that office becomes vacant.
-The Student Senate is a 72-member body that considers legislative policy on behalf of the students of the university.
-The Student Senate is led by the Student Senate President.
-Senators draft legislation to address student concerns, act as checks on the Executive branch, and helps approve the annual Student Government Budget.
-It is headed by the student senate president, who serves as the executive student body vice president.
-The budget is drafted each year by the Student Body Treasurer who oversees the monetary status of the entirety of Student Government and heads the Treasury Branch.
-As of 2021, the current Student Body Officers are McKenzy Heavlin, Student Body President, Natalie Bress, Student Body Vice President, Molly Vanhoy, Student Senate President, and Harrison Andrews, Student Body Treasurer.

 Student traditions

 Service NC State

 Service NC State (SNCS) is sponsored by the Center for Student Leadership, Ethics & Public Service as the definitive service event to welcome new students to NC State's campus, and as a way to impact the community.
 This event is open to all students, faculty, staff and the Raleigh community.
 The event role models the university's mission to impact and support its local and global community.